CSSXML/groqllama3/README.md

 安裝套件
 pip install flask requests

-Use the Groq API to connect to the LLaMA 3 model.
+Use the Groq API to integrate the LLaMA 3 model and build a Flask chatbot that automatically reads aloud the bot's responses.
-Create a Flask chatbot.
-Automatically read robot responses aloud.
-Install packages.
+Install the required packages with:pip install flask requests

 ## Author
 * **[cian-rong Chen/Joanna]** - [GitHub](https://github.com/CSSXML)